-Applications that are identified as having an iKT component will be assessed by both researcher and knowledge user reviewers.
+Applications that are identified iKT projects will be assessed by both researcher and knowledge user reviewers.

 Certification Requirements: If you are awarded a grant, the necessary certification requirements must be met in accordance with policies on ethical conduct of research.
 Relevant policies: